wp-plugins/robo-gallery/readme.txt

 In gallery settings we have few options which makes you able to select amount of the images for the first load and for load more action

-= Do you have some limits for images amount in gallery? =

-No, we don't have any limits for amount of the images in gallery

 = How to make shadow for the gallery thumbnails? =

 Shadows of the thumbnails you can customize in gallery settings.
 With gallery settings you can change size , color and position of the gallery thumbnails shadow